mbohun/nsl-domain-plugin/README.md

 ### Adding or changing tables (domain objects)

-If you are changing a table or tables you **must** make those changes in the Grails domain classes which will generate the appropriate sql when the `grails generate-nsl-ddl`'` command is run.
+If you are changing a table or tables you **must** make those changes in the Grails domain classes which will generate the appropriate sql when the `grails generate-nsl-ddl` command is run.
 This keeps the grails domain classes,sql and DB schema in sync.

  1. make your changes to the grails domain classes in `/grails-app/domain/au/org/biodiversity/nsl`
  1. preferably test your changes using `grails maven install` locally
  1. run `grails generate-nsl-ddl` to regenerate the nsl-ddl.sql file with your changes included
- 1. diff nsl-ddl.sql to extract changes to put into the latest `update-to-nn.sql` file in `/web-app/sql` directory
+ 1. diff nsl-ddl.sql to extract changes to put into the latest `update-to-nn.sql` file in the `/web-app/sql` directory

 ## What version number